- Richest Athletes › NBA Players

 Further trouble came in 2014 when child abuse allegations were leveled against Howard.
 An investigation determined that Dwight had beat his son with a belt.
 He later claimed that he wasn't aware that this was wrong since that was how he was disciplined as a child.
 Eventually, all charges against Howard were dropped.

-Salary: When you include endorsements and salary, Dwight Howard makes over $30 million per year.
+When you include endorsements and salary, Dwight Howard made over $30 million per year at his peak.
 In 2013, he was offered a five-year, $118 million contract by the Lakers, although he later signed with the Houston Rockets instead.
 In 2016, he refused a $23 million contract with the Houston Rockets, instead becoming a free agent and moving to the Atlanta Hawks.
 The Hawks offered Dwight a $70 million contract with a base salary of $23 million.
 In 2018, it was reported that he had earned more than $190 million in salary alone over the course of his career.

 In 2019, Dwight Howard agreed to surrender $2.6 million of his guaranteed $5.6 million salary in order to secure a buyout.
 This put Howard in a position where he could sign with the Lakers.
 Not long afterward, the Lakers offered him a unique contract that would pay him $14,490 each day he was officially on the Lakers' roster.
 This was obviously an effort by the Lakers to mitigate the risk of injury to their investment.
 In addition, the contract stipulated that the Lakers would only be on the hook for $6,000 if Howard became injured before the season began.